TAM-DS/Linear-Regression-Salary-Comp/README.md

 📌 Recognizing under- or over-valued offers

-This project can serve as a data-driven anchor in career planning or interview prep.
+This project can serve as a data-driven foundation for career planning or interview preparation.

 📁 Files Included
 PredictionModel_TechSalary.csv – Clean dataset used in the regression.

 README.md – You're reading it.